Responsible Finance Forum 2015 | Antalya, Turkey

 This Sixth Annual Responsible Finance Forum (RFFVI) brought together policymakers, financial service providers, and researchers for an evidence-based, interactive discussion on advancing inclusive and responsible financial services, financial capability programs, private sector initiatives, and proportionate consumer protection measures in a digital world.

-- Drew from the latest data and impact evidence on financial services for low-income consumers in order to inform responsible digital finance policy and practice;
+- Forum participants drew from the latest data and impact evidence on financial services for low-income consumers in order to inform responsible digital finance policy and practice;

-- Examined industry standards to minimize consumer risks in digital finance, and to share challenges and emerging solutions from the private sector, development partners, and government leaders;
+- Global experts examined industry standards to minimize consumer risks in digital finance, and to share challenges and emerging solutions from the private sector, development partners, and government leaders;

-- Defined the roles and actionable next steps for stakeholders across the pillars of responsible finance (industry, regulation, and consumer) with the support of development organizations; and
+- Stakeholder participants defined roles and actionable next steps across the pillars of responsible finance (industry, regulation, and consumer) with the support of development organizations; and

-- Identified knowledge gaps, areas for future research, private sector innovations, and areas for collaboration with governments for responsible financial inclusion.
+- Leading researchers identified knowledge gaps, areas for future research, private sector innovations, and areas for collaboration with governments for responsible financial inclusion.

 - Financial (Dis-) Information and Disclosure by Xavier Gine from the World Bank